 Employee non-compliance

 A decision to suspend an employee’s compensation should not be taken lightly.
-Before proceeding with a suspension, a claims delegate must ensure the employee has been fully informed of and provided with sufficient details of the IME via the section 57 notice16.
+Before proceeding with a suspension, a claims delegate must ensure the employee has been fully informed of and provided with sufficient details of the IME via the section 57 determination.22

 The claims delegate should make every reasonable attempt to assist the employee to comply with the IME, taking into consideration the specific needs of their case.
-If the employee remains non-compliant, the claims delegate must allow natural justice17 and provide the employee with an opportunity to give their reasons for refusing or failing to attend the IME before deciding whether the employee’s excuse is reasonable.
+If the employee remains non-compliant, the claims delegate must allow natural justice23 and provide the employee with an opportunity to give their reasons for refusing or failing to attend the IME before deciding whether the employee’s excuse is reasonable.

 There is no legislative timeframe setting out how long a claims delegate must provide an employee for the right of reply.
 The timeframe provided is at the discretion of the claims delegate but should take into consideration an employee’s circumstances and be reasonable.
 Claims delegates must follow procedural fairness and ensure appropriate time is provided to an employee to respond.

-If the employee does not provide a reasonable excuse as to why they refused or failed to attend the IME, or in any way obstructs an IME required under section 57, the claims delegate can make a decision to suspend the claim.
-Like the notice requiring an employee to attend a section 57 IME, a decision to suspend compensation under section 57(2) is not a determination under section 60(1) of the SRC Act and is not subject to a reconsideration or review by the AAT20.
-However, the decision should be communicated to the employee both verbally and in writing, with the letter setting out that their rights to compensation are suspended until they attend the IME and include the reasoning for the decision.
-If an employee disagrees with the decision to suspend their claims under the SRC Act and wishes for this to be reviewed, they must do so making an application to the FCA.
+If the employee does not provide a reasonable excuse as to why they failed to attend or obstructed the IME, the claims delegate can issue a determination to suspend the claim under section 57(2) of the SRC Act.26 The decision should be communicated to the employee both verbally and in writing, with the determination letter setting out that their rights to compensation are suspended until they attend the IME.
+The determination must also include the terms and reasons for the decision.
+If an employee disagrees with the decision to suspend their claim they may request reconsideration of the determination.
+If they are still dissatisfied with the subsequent decision, they can apply for a merits review at the AAT.

-Example – failure to provide a reasonable excuse
+Example 7 – failure to provide a reasonable excuse

 A claims delegate arranges for an employee to attend an IME arranged under section 57 of the SRC Act.
 The employee does not attend the scheduled appointment.
 When the claims delegate contacts the employee to allow them the opportunity to provide a reasonable excuse, the employee fails to provide reasons for their non-attendance at the IME.